susanyang17/doc/dev-ref/faq.md

 acceptable by users.
 You can measure the loading time on your machine first.

-# Does ZSS support form control like the menu in Excel, **Developer \> Form Controls**?
+# Does Keikai support form control like the menu in Excel, **Developer \> Form Controls**?

 No. But there are several alternatives:

   - Use ZK menu.

-Please refer to the menu on top of ZSS at
+Please refer to the menu on top of Keikai at
 <http://zssdemo.zkoss.org/zssdemo/excel_like>

   - Create a custom context menu.